 The Bellagio Group was reconstituted in the 1990s by Professor Peter Kenen as a forum for senior officials and leading academics to discuss the international monetary system and ways to improve its functioning.
 The discussion topics when it reconvened in 1995 included: Capital Flows, New Financial Instruments and Systems Risk; Alternative Approaches to Crises in Emerging Markets; Links between Monetary Policy and Exchange Rate Behavior.
 These topics have continued to feature prominently on Bellagio Group agendas.
 Barry Eichengreen (University of California-Berkeley) succeeded Kenen as convener from 2008-2020.
 Kristin Forbes (MIT’s Sloan School of Management) succeeded Eichengreen as convener in 2020.
 For additional information on the history of the group, see Carol Connell, Reforming the World Monetary System: Fritz Machlup and the Bellagio Group, 2013.)

 Meetings of the Bellagio Group occur annually, generally on the premises of one of the participating central banks or multilateral institutions.
-Click here for pictures of selected past meetings: Banque de France (2011), Swiss National Bank (2012), Bank of Japan (2013), Banca d’Italia (2016), and National Bank of Belgium (2019).
-Support for the travel expenses of the academic members is provided by participating central banks.
+Click here for pictures of selected past meetings: Banque de France (2011), Swiss National Bank (2012), Bank of Japan (2013), Banca d’Italia (2016), National Bank of Belgium (2019), De Nederlandsche Bank (2020) and Sveriges Riksbank (2023).

 The meeting is usually divided into about six topical sessions spread over a day and a half.
 Topics are chosen by the convener, in consultation with other members.
 The opening session is generally on the global macroeconomic outlook or aspects thereof.
 Subsequent sessions consider financial issues and other special topics.
 The group has historically focused on international economic issues, such as macroeconomic policy spillovers, trade and exchange rate tensions, and reform of international financial institutions.
 Each 90-minute session starts with a brief introduction by one or two academic members, followed by unstructured discussion.
 Proceedings are subject to Chatham House Rule.